 We have identified foundational teaching for each of the main areas of practical shepherding.
-These fall into the following categories: Personal Life1, Leading, Teaching, Protecting, Caring, Elder Relationships
+These fall into the following categories: Personal Life11, Leading, Teaching, Protecting, Caring, and Elder Relationships.

-This teaching is found in the Effectiveness 2section of the BER website and is composed of over 200 short (15 minutes or less) videos, audios and texts.
-These lessons have review questions, discussion questions and application suggestions.
+This teaching is found in the Effectiveness12 section of the BER website and is composed of over two hundred short (fifteen minutes or less) videos, audios, and texts.
+These lessons have review questions, discussion questions, and application suggestions.
 They can be done individually or in group.
 At a minimum, each lesson should be reviewed with the candidate's mentor.

-How much of this practical training should be done before becoming an elder is subject to the mentor and/or elder's discretion.
-The candidate and mentor should work together to select how many and which topics to be studied.
-The more that can be learned before becoming an elder the better.
+How much of this practical training a candidate should do before becoming an elder is subject to the mentor and/or elder's discretion.
+The candidate and mentor should work together to select how many and which topics to study.
+The more a candidate can learn before becoming an elder the better.
 Ideally, these should coordinate with the rotations (see next section).
 There is a lot to choose from!